onderyildirim/tsimodel-update-tool/README.md

 # Usage

-Follow steps below for a complete cycle of updating your model in TSI
+Follow steps below for a complete cycle of updating your model in TSI.

 ## 1) Requirements